Last Updated: February 2024

-The best Helpdesk software that offers all the features needed for a customer is Helplama Helpdesk.
+The best Helpdesk software that offers all the features needed for a customer is Saufter.
 With it, you do not have to worry about the tagging feature ruining your customer support services as shown above.

-With Helplama, Repetitive tasks like tagging customer accounts after every interaction can be automated at the CRM level.
+With Saufter, Repetitive tasks like tagging customer accounts after every interaction can be automated at the CRM level.
 Your agents can close the tickets only when resolution takes place.
-In fact, Helplama proactively detects any issues with the service delivery system and informs your employers so they solve them even before the customer registers the complaint.
+In fact, Saufter proactively detects any issues with the service delivery system and informs your employers so they solve them even before the customer registers the complaint.

 Not only that it lets you –